-Hudgell Solicitors and Doughty Street Chambers are representing a further 30 former subpostmasters who are seeking to have convictions of theft, fraud and false accounting quashed following the overturning of the initial 33 in October 2020.
+Hudgell Solicitors and Doughty Street Chambers have so far represented 32 former subpostmasters to have convictions of theft, fraud and false accounting quashed.

 Many were forced to ‘repay’ thousands of pounds and told they’d likely face jail unless they admitted to taking the money out of Post Office funds.